Operator Product States on Tensor Powers of $C^\ast$-Algebras: Entanglement Kernel and the Reduced Space and State

 will be referred to as the entanglement kernel of $\omega$. \end{definition}

 $\Kk_\omega$ is an intersection of closed linear sub-space, hence it is closed linear sub-space of the $C^\ast$-algebra $\Aa_R$.
-As such, it is automatically an operator space.
-An important observation for later is:
+As such, it is automatically a closed operator subspace and it enters the exact sequence of closed operator spaces